the-laughing-monkey/agent-rl/README.md

 # agent-rl Training Scripts

 Welcome to the **agent-rl** repository!
-This repo contains training scripts for Reinforcement Learning from Human Feedback (RLHF) using the ms‑swift framework (v3) along with bleeding edge versions of Hugging Face Transformers and vLLM.
+This repo contains training scripts for Reinforcement Learning with GRPO (Group Relative Policy Optimization) using the ms‑swift framework (v3) along with bleeding edge versions of Hugging Face Transformers and vLLM.

 ## Requirements